vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 better.
 Unfortunately, for the first two bandages, I didn't actually stretch the bandage to form a good seal.
-With the third bandage I stretched it and it formed a good seal, and it seems to have held up well; provisionally it seems to provide better water-blocking than the previous set of waterproof bandages.
+With the third bandage I stretched it and it formed a good seal, and it seems to have held up well; provisionally it seemed to provide better water-blocking than the previous set of waterproof bandages.

+The bandage came off just before my bath, so I put a new Water Block Flex bandage on.
+The new bandage survived through my bath but I had to change to a new one.
+This time, I picked the original bandage type (from Walgreens).

+## 2024-06-10

+When I woke up, the bandage was still intact.